DomSecurity/azure-network-protocols/README.md

 </p>

 <p>
 Lastly we will filter for RDP traffic.
-When we enter tcp.port==3389 traffic is spammed non stop because we are using Remote Desktop Protocol to connect to our Virtual Machine.
+When we enter tcp.port==3389, traffic is spammed non stop because we are using Remote Desktop Protocol to connect to our Windows Virtual Machine.
 </p>
 <br />